An example day in the kindergarten consists of:

 1:30-2:00pm- prepare for afternoon classes, playing with children

-These are 50 minutes in length.
-Again, if PCs are at the school, then 30minutes English, 20 minutes PC.
+These are generally 50 minutes in length.
+Again, if PCs are at the school, then lessons are divided up between English and PC time.
 If there are no PCs, then 50 mins English only.
 No Japanese teacher is present during the afternoon classes.

-The last afternoon class is for elementary school students, previous students of the kindergarten who come back just to attend English class.
+The last afternoon class is for elementary school students, graduates of the kindergarten who come back just to attend English class.